Words by Jesse Serwer

 In addition to the two big ones in Rio and Port of Spain, smaller Carnivals took place this past week across Brazil and Trinidad & Tobago, as well as on the islands of Aruba, Bonaire, Curacao, Carriacou, Dominica, Guadeloupe and Martinique, and in Baranquilla, Colombia.
 The rush of hitting the streets in costume to revel in the last days of flesh-based enjoyment is not exclusive to Caribbean islands and South America’s East Coast — similar celebrations were also observed this week Cape Verde, Tenerife in the Canary Islands and, of course, at Mardi Gras in New Orleans.

 One of the most distinctive Carnival celebrations in the Caribbean happens a little earlier.
-Jacmel Kanaval is typically celebrated one week before kanaval celebrations in Port-au-Prince and other, smaller Haitian cities.
+Jacmel Kanaval is typically celebrated one week before kanaval celebrations in Port-au-Prince and other cities in Haiti.
 As a result, Jacmel attracts Kanaval addicts and feters from other parts of Haiti who can’t wait to join in the bacchanal, and international visitors.

 Jacmel, Haiti’s la ville créative, is known for its artisans, particularly those specializing in papier-mache.
 Kanaval is their time to shine.
 The costumes most synonymous with Jacmel Kanaval are grotesque and phantasmagoric, beautiful in their ugliness.
 Dragons and beasts with disfigured, distorted faces populate the streets, along with more casually-attired revelers and the court of Kanaval queens.